Jjarrard/Gemini-V3-Flash-Voron-V0/README.md

 Voron 0.2 Fly Gemini V3 from scratch

 GOAL:
-The goal of this document is to refresh the Gemini V3 in a Voron V0 to ‘as shipped’ standard as per 01/09/23, and to have a version locked document, with no links that may change.
+The goal of this document is to refresh the Gemini V3 in a Voron V0 to ‘as shipped’ standard as per 01/09/23, with as few external links as possible.

 ![alt text](https://github.com/Jjarrard/Gemini-V3-Flash-Voron-V0/blob/main/images/gemini-v3.png?raw=true)